AndreyBozhko/TaxiOptimizer/README.md

 Install and configure [AWS CLI](https://aws.amazon.com/cli/) and [Pegasus](https://github.com/InsightDataScience/pegasus) on your local machine, and clone this repository using
 `git clone https://github.com/AndreyBozhko/TaxiOptimizer`.

+> AWS Tip: Add your local IP to your AWS VPC inbound rules
+> Pegasus Tip: ???

 #### CLUSTER STRUCTURE:

 To reproduce my environment, 11 m4.large AWS EC2 instances are needed: